 But the UK has also been allocated €243.1m in subsidies between 2014 and 2020 under the CFP.
 After Brexit, those subsidies will end.
 The Government will need to consider whether to continue subsidising the fishing industry.
 It may, however, provide more support to fishing, as we would no longer have to comply with EU competition rules which limit national funding.

-Michael Gove, the Environment Secretary, announced in July that the UK was 'taking back control' of its waters by also leaving the London Fisheries Convention.
+Michael Gove, Secretary of State for Environment, Food and Rural Affairs, announced in July that the UK was 'taking back control' of its waters by also leaving the London Fisheries Convention.
 Signed in 1964, the Convention allows vessels from the UK, France, Belgium, Germany, Ireland and the Netherlands to fish within six and 12 nautical miles of each other’s coastlines.

-However what exactly the Government wants from a sovereign fisheries policy remains unclear.
+However, what exactly the Government wants from a sovereign fisheries policy remains unclear.
 Michael Gove's latest comments have further confused the situation.
-In a recent meeting with the Danish fishing industry, the Environment Secretary reportedly said that the UK does not have the capacity to catch and process all the fish in British waters and thus boats from EU nations would have continued access post-Brexit.
+In a recent meeting with the Danish fishing industry, he reportedly said that the UK does not have the capacity to catch and process all the fish in British waters and thus boats from EU nations would have continued access post-Brexit.